teeotsa/windows-10-debloat/README.md

 # Windows 10 Debloater
+# For 21H1 or higher!

 This script is based of Chris Titus Tech's script!

-For 21H1 or higher!

 !
 THERE IS NOWAY TO REVERT BACK AFTER YOU RAN THIS SCRIPT ! (bad english moment)